Guest post by Dr. Lester Edwin J. Ruiz

 My friends, there is a lesson here for many of us who are not unlike Joseph of Arimathea.

-For not many of us have the power to stop a crucifixion; or to prevent suffering—especially unjust suffering.
+Not many of us have the power to stop a crucifixion; or prevent suffering—especially unjust suffering.
 All of us do not have the power to give life, much less give it back to those from whom it was taken by others, if not by us.